A-kly/School-Vault/PSYCH 258/Topic 11 - Problem Solving, Expertise, & Creativity.md

 Anderson (1988):

-- novices use **-----method** procedures:
+- novices use **==weak==-method** procedures:
-- domain------------ (can be applied to any domain)
+	- domain-==independent== (can be applied to any domain)
 	- require substantial mental effort to perform
 	- virtually identical to means-end analysis

-e.g., driving from Toronto to Vancouver by just heading west
+		- e.g., driving from Toronto to Vancouver by just heading west

-- experts use **domain---------** procedures:
+- experts use **domain-==specific==** procedures:
-- combinations of specific problem-solving situations and a series of -------- actions leading to solutions
+	- combinations of specific problem-solving situations and a series of ==compiled== actions leading to solutions
 	- relatively automatically triggered
 	- created by successful repetitions

-e.g., driving from Toronto to Vancouver after developing a plan using a map, researching historic traffic conditions, and considering speed limits to find the most efficient route
+		- e.g., driving from Toronto to Vancouver after developing a plan using a map, researching historic traffic conditions, and considering speed limits to find the most efficient route

 K. Anders Ericsson (& Pool, 2016; Ericsson & Charness, 1994):